So you are going on a camping trip and have a 12 volt lithium battery and a refrigerator.

 You need a lead-acid battery of 104 Ah to run an efficient top-loading fridge for two days.

-If you are using a lithium battery, you need 52.52 Ah battery to run the same fridge for two days.
+If you use a lithium battery, you need a 52.52 Ah battery to run the same fridge for two days.

 If you want to include a solar panel, then read my post on how to connect a solar panel to a battery.

 I have written a book that contains all the information you need to get started with off-grid solar power.

 With over 1,300 reviews at 4.5 stars, I can almost guarantee that this book will save you $ 100 on buying the right equipment.